 Julia Child, Mastering the Art of French Cooking, 1961

 Note: 1/8 inch is equivalent to .125 (see above), or 3.2mm.

 Q: Why is quality copper cookware so expensive?

-Copper, along with other industrial commodities, is indeed tracing long-term lows of about $2.10 per pound.
-That price gets rolled into the copper sheet we purchase at around $3.25.
+As of this writing in mid-2017 copper, along with other industrial commodities, has been trending upward to about $2.90 per pound, a 25% increase on the previous year.
+That price gets rolled into the copper sheet we purchase at around $4.55.
 Our mill uses the futures market to “hedge” what they pay to miners, meaning they can buy or sell copper based on what they think the price of the metal will be a few months or even years from now.
 That allows them to smooth the price they charge their customers.
 Copper’s “spot” price goes up and down, but the price we pay is an average of about 24 months of rolling copper prices, i.e., relatively flat over time, which allows us to plan production going forward, knowing pretty closely what we’ll pay for materials.

 Mills add value, which for BCC occurs as a specific crystalline formulation of pure copper sheet.
 Rolling raw smelted copper ingots into simple 3mm sheets doubles the price per pound, then tempering and treating it in the way we need for pan-making nearly doubles the price again.

 Let’s take as an example our sauté pan, with its nearly 8 pounds of copper.
 Each of the cuts used to form the sauté are sheared from a very large sheet.
 Like when cutting biscuits, there are drops and irregular shapes that can’t be used for pans, so we return it to the mill as scrap for recycling (for which we get credited not the improved price we paid for it, but the current spot price).
 Between shearing, spinning, cut-back milling, drilling, riveting (all by hand) and other labor costs, the value added to our sauté bumps up about 75%.